-At the beginning of 2022, more people have been leaving their jobs than ever before.
+At the beginning of 2022, more people were leaving their jobs than ever before.
 Only in the US, the quitting trend has been hitting record levels for eight months.
-And in Australia, 1 in every 4 workers plans to get a new job at a different company: at least 10% higher turnover than before the pandemic.
+And in Australia, 1 in every 4 workers planned to get a new job at a different company: at least 10% higher turnover than before the pandemic.

 But why does this matter?
 In a market with high turnover and more job openings than qualified candidates, engaging and retaining top talent is crucial.

 You need to hire and keep the right people in your organisation, you need to understand what drives the Great Resignation in the first place.

 The Great Resignation— why do people leave their jobs?